jeffwang4321/Operating-Systems/Prj3 - Threads & Buffer/README.md

 # Multithreading and Bounded Buffers

 Created a producer-consumer operator to manage access to a bounded buffer storing candy.
 One group of threads model candy factories which generate candy one at a time and insert the candy into the bounded buffer.
-Another group of threads will model kids which eat candy one a time from the bounded buffer.
+Another group of threads model kids which eat candy one a time from the bounded buffer.

 Created a bounded buffer module which encapsulates access to the bounded buffer.
 This buffer operates on void* pointers instead of directly with candy_t structures.
 This is done so that the buffer does not need to know about the type of information it is storing